-2.1 Conduct face-to-face street outreach, which shall include the number of Full Time Equivelant (FTE) outreach workers who will conduct this work.
-Describe engagement strategies to keep youth safe, help them leave the streets, and provide access to emergency shelter or safe and stable housing on a 24-hours-a-day basis, as well as provide transportation to shelters, as needed.
+- 1. Conduct face-to-face street outreach, which shall include the number of Full Time Equivalent outreach workers who will perform this work.
+Describe engagement strategies to keep youth safe, help them leave the streets, and detail how youth will access shelters or safe and stable housing on a 24 hour a day basis (by providing MOUs or Letters of Commitment for shelters the program will partner with) as well as provide transportation to shelters, as needed.
 See Section I. Program Description, Project Requirements.
-(0-12 points)

-2.2 Discuss the approach to education and awareness as well as youth engagement coordination discussed in the Outreach Implementation Strategy.
+(0-12 points) - 2.
+Discuss the approach to education and awareness as well as youth engagement coordination discussed in the Outreach Implementation Strategy.
 Also develop a plan to coordinate with the RHY national communication system.
-See Section I. Program Description, Project

-Requirements.
-(0-3 points)

-2.3 Provide information on how the proposed program addresses the social and emotional wellbeing of youth and incorporates a strengths-based approach (PYD and trauma-informed care), as discussed in the comprehensive youth-centered service model.
 See Section I. Program Description, Project Requirements.
-(0-10 points)

-2.4 Describe the provision of gateway services, use of harm reduction, and crisis stabilization techniques discussed in the comprehensive youth-centered service model.
+(0-3 points) - 3.
+Provide information on how the proposed program addresses the social and emotional well-being of youth and incorporates a strengths-based approach (PYD and traumainformed care), as discussed in the comprehensive youth-centered service model.
 See Section I. Program Description, Project Requirements.
-(0-7 points)

-2.5 Address how the assessment of needs, service coordination, and (if applicable) case management will be conducted, as detailed in the comprehensive youth-centered service model.
+(0-10 points) - 4.
+Describe the provision of gateway services, use of harm reduction, and crisis stabilization techniques discussed in the comprehensive youth-centered service model.
 See Section I. Program Description, Project Requirements.
-(0-10 points)

-2.6 Provide a detailed and comprehensive plan to provide follow-up services to youth who are engaged through street outreach and agree to a client assessment, case planning, or shelter.
-(0-3 points)

-2.7 Describe how the applicant will provide street-based services for RHY experiencing, or at risk of experiencing, human trafficking and sexual exploitation as described in Section I. Program Description, Project Requirements.
+(0-7 points) - 5.
+Address how the assessment of needs, service coordination, and (if applicable) case management will be conducted, as detailed in the comprehensive youth-centered service model.
+See Section I. Program Description, Project Requirements.
+(0-10 points) - 6.
+Provide a detailed and comprehensive plan to follow-up with youth who are engaged through street outreach and agree to a client assessment, case planning, and/or shelter.
+(0-3 points) - 7.
+Describe how the applicant will provide street-based services for RHY experiencing, or at risk of experiencing, human trafficking and sexual exploitation as described in Section I. Program Description, Project Requirements.
 (0-5 points)

-PERFORMANCE EVALUATION PLAN AND LOGIC MODEL
+3. PERFORMANCE EVALUATION PLAN AND LOGIC MODEL